Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 ▪ DFX in Embedded Systems

-Describes the embedded design flow in the Vivado Design Suite, the advantages of using a processor with DFX, and how to connect a processor to the PCAP to control DFX using the Vitis IDE. {Lecture, Lab}
+Describes the embedded design flow in the Vivado Design Suite, the advantages of using a processor with a DFX, and how to connect a processor to the PCAP to control a DFX using the Vitis Unified IDE. {Lecture, Lab}

 ▪ DFX Designs Using the PCIe Core